Post

 5. Writing Dockerfile

-Write a Dockerfile to be used as a development environment based on CUDA and cuDNN images provided by the nvidia/cuda repository on Docker Hub.
+We’ll write a Dockerfile for our development environment based on CUDA and cuDNN images provided by the nvidia/cuda repository on Docker Hub.

-• You need to decide on the image to use considering the required CUDA and cuDNN versions, Linux distribution type and version, etc.
+• You need to choose an image considering the CUDA and cuDNN versions you need, as well as the Linux distribution type and version.

-• CUDA version supported by PyTorch 2.4.0As of late August 2024, when this post is being written, PyTorch version 2.4.0, which is the latest version, supports CUDA 12.4.
-Therefore, we will use the 12.4.1-cudnn-devel-ubuntu22.04 image here.
-You can check the latest version of PyTorch and the supported CUDA version on the PyTorch homepage.
+• CUDA version supported by PyTorch 2.4.0As of late August 12024 when this post was written, PyTorch version 2.4.0 supports CUDA 12.4.
+Therefore, we’ll use the 12.4.1-cudnn-devel-ubuntu22.04 image.
+You can check the latest PyTorch version and supported CUDA versions on the PyTorch website.

-The completed Dockerfile source is publicly available in the yunseo-kim/dl-env-docker GitHub repository.
+The complete Dockerfile source is available in the yunseo-kim/dl-env-docker GitHub repository.
 Below, I explain the process of writing this Dockerfile step by step.

 1